Blendify/blender-manual/blender_docs/manual/modifiers/modify/uv_warp.rst

 Vertex Group
    The vertex group can be used to scale the influence of the transformation per-vertex.
 UV Map
-   Which :doc:`UV map </render/blender_render/textures/mapping/uv>` to modify.
+   Which UV map to modify.
    Defaults to the active rendering layer.

 Usage